-We estimate that we will receive net proceeds of approximately \$5.8 million from the sale of common shares in this offering (or \$7.0 million if the underwriters exercise in full their option to purchase additional common shares in full), assuming an initial public offering price of \$4.00 per share after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$\) million from the sale of common shares in this offering (or \$\) million if the underwriters exercise in full their option to purchase additional common shares in full), assuming an initial public offering price of \$\) per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$4.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$1.8 million, assuming the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 in the number of common shares we are offering would increase (decrease) the net proceeds to us from this offering by approximately \$3.6 million, assuming the assumed initial public offering price stays the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 in the number of common shares we are offering would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming the assumed initial public offering price stays the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We do not expect that a change in the initial price to the public or the number of common shares by these amounts would have a material effect on the uses of the proceeds from this offering, although it may accelerate the time at which we will need to seek additional capital.